harsh3105/SchoolMarksEntry/README.md

 # SchoolMarksEntry
 this project was done for a school.
+In this we have admin and teacher login.